Curriculum and Pedagogy

 Book here: |

-Outdoor Play and Learning at Westbank ELC Target Audience: Early Level practitioners An opportunity to engage in learning centred around designing and delivering high quality play experiences in the outdoors with a seasonal slant.
-View course detailsDate, Time and Venue: 21 March 2025 - 9.30am - 12.30pm - Westbank ELC, Jeanfield Road, Perth 23 May 2025 - 9.30am - 12.30pm - Westbank ELC, Jeanfield Road, Perth
+Outdoor Play and Learning at Westbank ELC Target Audience: ELC Practitioners An opportunity to engage in learning centred around designing and delivering high quality play experiences in the outdoors with a seasonal slant.
+View course detailsDate, Time and Venue: 25 September 2025 - 3.30pm - 4.30pm - Westbank ELC, Jeanfield Road, Perth

-Aims and Outcomes: To experience and develop an understanding of delivering high quality outdoor play experiences for children aged 3-5.
-Practitioners will have an increased confidence to implement outdoor play experiences with children.
-To increase practitioners understanding and ability to implement high quality maths and numeracy experiences that enrich play and learning.
+Aims and Outcomes: To experience and develop an understanding of delivering high quality outdoor play experiences for children aged 3-5 Outcome: Practitioners will have an increased confidence to implement outdoor play experiences with children.
+Outcome: To increase practitioners understanding and ability to implement high quality maths and numeracy experiences that enrich play and learning.

 Book here: |

-Play on Pedals Target Audience: Practitioners in ELC taking lead for Play on Pedals or Early Years Family Learning Practitioners Play on Pedals will teach pre-school children about the parts of a bike, how to fit a helmet correctly and the basics of looking after their bikes.
+Play on Pedals Target Audience: Practitioners in ELC taking lead for Play on Pedals or Early Years Family Learning Practitioners.
+Play on Pedals will teach pre-school children about the parts of a bike, how to fit a helmet correctly and the basics of looking after their bikes.
 Through a series of fun and imaginative activities, they will be helped to develop their balance and control skills, often using a pedal-less balance bike.
 Play on Pedals has strong links to the curriculum for excellence.
-View course detailsDate, Time and Venue: 20 January 2025 - 9.15am - 4.15pm - Letham Primary School 18 March 2025 - 9.15am - 4.15pm - Letham Primary School 20 May 2025 - 9.15am - 4.15pm - Letham Primary School Please note: link to register to take part in the instructor training will only be sent once accepted onto the course.
-Approval from your line manager must be given.
-Booking onto this course may not guarantee a place on this course due to minimum numbers.
+View course detailsDate, Time and Venue: 4 November 2025 - 9.15am - 4.00pm - Letham Primary School, Struan Road, Perth PH1 2NL 23 September 2025 - 9.15am - 4.00pm - Letham Primary School, Struan Road, Perth PH1 2NL

 Presenter: Julie Clark and Sally McDougall - Perth and Kinross Council